Table of Contents

 - Real-time simulation forces a compromise between time step and model complexity, which can result in changes in high-frequency behavior and transient performance.

 - The controller generates PWM edges almost continuously in time, but the real-time simulator sees them through a discrete-time capture interface.
-If edges don’t align exactly with the real-time step, edge timing quantization happens, which significantly distort the duty-cycle estimation, especially for high switching frequencies.
+If edges don’t align exactly with the real-time step, edge timing quantization happens, which significantly distorts the duty-cycle estimation, especially for high switching frequencies.
 All HIL vendors implement techniques to minimize this effect, with different pros and cons.

 Imperix interfaces for HIL simulation hardware